by Sasha Alyson

 I didn’t vote, but I would probably have answered No. The aid industry is driven by many motivations, often simultaneously: A desire to control, a desire to benefit, a desire to feel (and appear) helpful… along with feelings of paternalism, cultural and religious superiority.

-And, yes, unspoken attitudes of racial superiority are surely present.
+And, yes, it includes strong but unspoken attitudes of racial superiority.
 But to say aid is “rooted” in this seems to me an over-statement.
 I think other motivations dominate.
-However, having read the responses from those who see it at work, day-to-day, perhaps I ought to reconsider.
+Racism allows greed to play out, under the guise of “helping the unfortunate.”

 Do donors know?